slavaaaaaaaaaa/litter-controller/README.md

 TODO

+For now, the closest thing I have is a [crude drawing](assets/project-pictures/03.jpg).

 ## Status

 This code is relatively stable, the hardware is finished, installed and is in use at home.
-So, basically, I run this in production.
+So, basically, I run this in production, [here's proof](project-pictures)!

+## Cats involved

+A fat [Felix](cat-pictures) and a less prone to pose for pictures, tiny Takkun.

 ## Licensing